hackgvl/trolley-tracker-api-dot-net/README.md

 ####POST /api/v1/Trolleys/:Number/Location

 Updates specified trolley location with the posted Lat and Lon parameters.
-This API requires BASIC authentication - for example -
+This API may use BASIC authentication - for example -

-curl --user Brigade:brigade --data "Lat=34.8506231&Lon=-82.4003675" http://yeahthattrolley.azurewebsites.net/api/v1/Trolleys/999/Location
+curl --user TrolleyUpdates@yeahthattrolley.com:{PASSWORD} --data "Lat=34.8506231&Lon=-82.4003675" http://tracker.wallinginfosystems.com/api/v1/Trolleys/999/Location

 Note: The URL and authorization parameters will change when the application is moved to the new server.